A phenomenological model of QCD monopole hadron interactions: Chirality non conserved monopole quark interaction

-First, we would like to show that the chiralities are not conserved in the monopole quark scattering.
-That is the chiral symmetry is broken.
 When we consider monopole quark interaction in QCD, we notice that the monopoles arise only in the low energy region of QCD.
 That is, there are no color magnetic monopoles as dynamical degrees of freedom in high energy region where perturbative QCD is valid.
-In the low energy region it is unclear what are effective dynamical degrees of freedom relevant to understanding physics of QCD because the coupling strength is so large as for gluons to be not relevant components.
-Generally, in the low energy region the assumption of Abelian dominance\cite{abelian} may hold.
-The assumption has been confirmed in lattice gauge theories using Maximal Abelian gauge\cite{maximal}.
+In the low energy region it is unclear what are effective dynamical degrees of freedom relevant to understanding physics of QCD.
+The coupling strength is so large as for quarks and gluons themselves to be not relevant dynamical degrees of freedom.
+Generally, in the low energy region the assumption of Abelian dominance\cite{abelian,maximal} may hold.
 According to the assumption, the dynamical degrees of freedom relevant to the low energy physics are massless quarks, maximal Abelian ( diagonal ) gauge fields and monopoles.
 Off diagonal components of the gauge fields are massive so that they are not relevant.
 Although the monopoles are massive, they are nearly massless at a critical temperature where they begin to condense in vacuum.
 After their condensation, the masses of excited monopoles are much less than those of off diagonal gluons.
 Thus, relevant excitations in the low energy QCD are massless quarks, Abelian ( diagonal ) gluons and the monopoles.
+In the present paper we assume the Abelian dominance in order to treat explicitly the monopole excitations in strong coupled QCD.